skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 ### u-config

-The above is in action in the [u-config WASM port][main].
-You can download the WASM module, [pkg-config.wasm][], used in the web demo to run it in your favorite WASI-capable WASM runtime:
+The above is in action in the [u-config Wasm port][main].
+You can download the Wasm module, [pkg-config.wasm][], used in the web demo to run it in your favorite WASI-capable Wasm runtime:

     $ wazero run pkg-config.wasm --modversion pkg-config
     0.33.3